Raunak2411/AskMe-App/README.md

 # AskMe-App
-This is a social media app, where user can post their question, answer others question, like, dislike and save the posts.
+This is a social media app, where users can post their question, answer others question, like, dislike and save the posts.

+# To run the app

+-> Copy AskMe.apk file to your android device and Install the app.

+OR

+-> Run through android studio by importing the project.

 # Screenshots